How to Start Day Trading?

 Day Trading as a Full-Time Job

-There are two main kinds of professional traders – traders who work alone and traders who work for a bigger institution.
-Most traders who are engaged in full-time day trading often work on the pay-roll of a larger institution.
+There are two main kinds of professional traders: those working alone and for a more prominent institution.
+Most traders engaged in full-time day trading often work on the payroll of a larger institution.
 These full-time traders are at an advantage as they can access direct lines, trading desks, leverages, expensive analytical software, and more capital.
 These traders look for news events and arbitrage opportunities that they can use to earn easy profits.

 Individual traders work on a different model.
 They either trade with their limited capital or manage someone else’s money.
-A few of them may have access to trading desks, and most of them are often affiliated with a brokerage that extends their resources to them.
+A few of them may have access to trading desks, and most are often affiliated with a brokerage that extends their resources to them.
 Since their resources are not extensive, they can barely compete with institutional traders.
-They are also in a riskier position because they do not have access to large capitals as well.
-Technical analysis is often the guiding light for these individual traders that they combine with some leverage and swing trades to make the most out of what they can.
+They are also in a riskier position because they do not have access to significant capital.
+Technical analysis is often the guiding light for these individual traders, and they combine with some leverage and swing trades to maximize what they can.

 Day trading is not for novice traders as it requires access to complex financial services like: